SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I hear a stifled giggle as I poke myself in the cheek with the pancake for the third time in a row.

-Sighing, I put the pancake down and on the plate, and start eating like an earth pony.
+Sighing, I set the pancake down and on the plate, and start eating like an earth pony.

 I finish my first pancake, then stop to compliment Pinkie.
 "These are really good, thank you."